left-curve/left-curve/book/notes/nonces.md

 Now suppose tx $8$ finally arrives.
 Since it was created a long while ago, it's most likely not relevant any more.
 However, following the account's logic, it will still be accepted.

-To prevent, we should add an `expiry` parameter into the transaction metadata.
+To prevent, we should add an `expiry` parameter into the tx metadata.
 If the expiry is earlier than the current block time, the tx is rejected, regardless of the nonce rule.

 `expiry` can be either a block height or timestamp.
 For Dango's use case, timestamp probably makes more sense.